NickBwalley/ReactJS/README.md

 5. Resetting Geolocation Preference
 6. Handling Async Operations with Functional Components.
 7. Refactoring from Functional to Class Component.
+- *Rules of Class Components*
+- 1. Must be a Javascript class.
+- 2. Must extend (subclass) React.Component
+- 3. Must define a 'render' method that returns some amount of JSX.
 ###### Chapter 5: State in React Components
 1. The rules of state
 - Only usable with class components (Technically can be used with functional components using hook's system)